whoisdsmith/LifeNodes/Notes/Psychology/Theories/38 Famous Psychology Theories.md

 In fact, behaviorists argue that, in order for psychology to be considered a true science, unconscious and unobservable mental states should be rejected as unexaminable.
 (Behaviorists went as far as labelling psychoanalysis to be [mere pseudoscience](https://helpfulprofessor.com/pseudoscience-examples/)).

 Behaviorism surfaced around the early 20th century with John B. Watson and Ivan Pavlov as leading figures.
 B.F.
-Skinner later further developed the theory, emphasizing operant learning, the idea that a behavior's consequence affects its likelihood of reoccurrence.
+Skinner later further developed the theory, emphasizing operant learning, the idea that a behavior's consequence affects its likelihood of recurrence.

 **Major Behavioral Psychology Theories**